Scheduled monument

 In the United Kingdom, a scheduled monument is a nationally important archaeological site or historic building, given protection against unauthorised change.

-The various pieces of legislation that legally protect heritage assets from damage and destruction are grouped under the term "designation."
+The various pieces of legislation that legally protect heritage assets from damage, visual disturbance, and destruction are grouped under the term "designation".
 The protection provided to scheduled monuments is given under the Ancient Monuments and Archaeological Areas Act 1979, which is a different law from that used for listed buildings (which fall within the town and country planning system).
 A heritage asset is a part of the historic environment that is valued because of its historic, archaeological, architectural or artistic interest.
 Only some of these are judged to be important enough to have extra legal protection through designation.

 There are about 20,000 scheduled monuments in England representing about 37,000 heritage assets.
 Of the tens of thousands of scheduled monuments in the UK, most are inconspicuous archaeological sites, but some are large ruins.
-According to the 1979 Act, a monument cannot be a structure which is occupied as a dwelling, used as a place of worship or protected under the Protection of Wrecks Act 1973.
+According to the 1979 Act, a monument cannot be a structure which is occupied as a dwelling, used as a place of worship or a protected shipwreck.

 The legislation relevant to scheduled monuments

 Scheduled monuments are defined in the Ancient Monuments and Archaeological Areas Act 1979.
-In England, Wales and Scotland they are often referred to as a scheduled ancient monument, although the Act defines only ancient monument and scheduled monument.
+In England, Wales and Scotland they are often referred to as a scheduled ancient monument, although the act defines only ancient monument and scheduled monument.
 A monument can be: